HEPARIN SODIUM- heparin sodium injection, solution

 |Heparin Sodium 2,000 USP Units/1,000 mL (2 USP Units/mL) in 0.9% Sodium Chloride||1,000||NDC 0409-7620-49|

 Inform patients that it may take them longer than usual to stop bleeding, that they may bruise and/or bleed more easily when they are treated with heparin, and that they should report any unusual bleeding or bruising to their physician.
 Hemorrhage can occur at virtually any site in patients receiving heparin.
 Fatal hemorrhages have occurred [see Warnings and Precautions (5.1)].

 Prior to Surgery

 Inform patients of the risk of heparin-induced thrombocytopenia (HIT).
 HIT may progress to the development of venous and arterial thromboses, a condition known as heparin-induced thrombocytopenia and thrombosis (HITT).
-HIT (With or Without Thrombosis) can occur up to several weeks after the discontinuation of heparin therapy [see Warnings and Precautions (5.3 and 5.4)].
+HIT can occur up to several weeks after the discontinuation of heparin therapy [see Warnings and Precautions (5.2)].

 Inform patients that generalized hypersensitivity reactions have been reported.
 Necrosis of the skin has been reported at the site of subcutaneous injection of heparin [see Warnings and Precautions (5.5), Adverse Reactions (6.1)].